Attendance and Punctuality

 Head teachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 We define ‘exceptional circumstances’ as an event or problem you did not expect.

-Persons responsible for writing the policy, Head of School, Miss L Hill and Mrs Watson
+Persons responsible for writing the policy, Headteacher Miss Simcock, Mrs Hazeldine and Mrs Watson

 Governors with responsibility for attendance: Mr Brian Jamson